schoolofdevops/ansible-tutorial/manuscript/chapter6.md

-# Chapter 6
-## Dynamic Code - Variables and Templates
+# Chapter 6: Variables and Templates
 In this  tutorial, we  are going to make the roles that we created earlier dynamic by adding templates and defining varaibles.

 ### Variables